-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 - damage; and

-- causal link.
+- a causal link between the two.

 7.5 Can the decision in a private enforcement action be appealed?
 If so, to which reviewing authority?

-Private enforcement actions that are sought in general courts are subject to the two-phase appeal regime in Turkey, consisting of the regional appellate courts and the Court of Cassation.
+Private enforcement actions that are sought in general courts are subject to the two-phase appeal regime in Turkey, consisting of:

 8.1 How would you describe the current dominance enforcement landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

+- published its Final Report on the E-Marketplace Sector Inquiry on 14 April 2022 and its Preliminary Report on the Online Advertisement Sector Inquiry on 7 April 2023; and

+- initiated a sector inquiry regarding mobile ecosystems on 12 April 2023.

-The Turkish Competition Authority has directed its attention towards refusal to deal/access to essential facilities cases.
-The authority has also been vigorously investigating rebate schemes.
-Moreover, it has a particular focus on digital markets (including abuse of dominance cases), which is also evident from its various ongoing investigations in the digital markets, coupled with its sector inquiries, as well as legislative/regulatory efforts.
-Similar to the approach of various antitrust authorities, such as the European Commission and the German Competition Authority, the Turkish Competition Authority closely monitors the competitive landscape of digital markets and potential competition law concerns (particularly stemming from the actions of the dominant firms).
-On 18 March 2021 the authority published the Draft Regulation on the Settlement Procedure for Investigations on Anti-competitive Agreements, Concerted Practices, Decisions and Abuse of Dominant Position on its website; and it conducted a public consultation process until 19 April 2021.
-Although there is no publicly available timetable at this stage, it is anticipated that the regulation will be promulgated within a relatively short timeframe, to further shed light on the recently introduced settlement mechanism.
+On 18 April 2023, the authority additionally published a work entitled Reflections of Digitalisation (Digital Transformation) on Competition Law.
+In this respect, the authority has a particular focus on digital markets (including abuse of dominance cases) – which is also evident from its various recent and ongoing investigations in the digital markets, coupled with its sector inquiries, as well as legislative/regulatory efforts.
+Similar to the approach of various competition authorities, such as the European Commission and the German Federal Cartel Office, the Turkish Competition Authority closely monitors the competitive landscape of digital markets and potential competition law concerns (particularly stemming from the actions of dominant firms).

+Given these trends, it is unsurprising that the draft amendment to Law 4054 which was prepared by the Turkish Competition Authority in 2022 includes various proposed amendments to regulate digital markets.
+In particular, it would introduce:

+- several new definitions concerning digital markets (eg, relating to core platform services and undertakings with significant market power); and

 9.1 What would be your recommendations to companies to avoid an abuse of dominance charge and what potential pitfalls would you highlight?

 The prudent approach for undertakings is to adopt a holistic approach in designing their corporate governance policies and compliance programmes, focusing not only on competition law, but also on other regulated areas, in order to foster a general culture of compliance.
 With respect to the prevention of potential abuse of dominance violations through viable compliance programmes, a focus on senior management is particularly important, taking into account the influence of such managers in steering the company's direction as a whole.
-Undertakings should also ensure that their employees do not attempt to bypass the rules on competition and use the competition compliance programme as an instrument to avoid getting caught by the competition authorities.
-Undertakings should carefully assess their market positions in the relevant product markets, and in doing so should take account of the evolving decisional practice of the Competition Board concerning those markets.
+Undertakings should also ensure that their employees do not attempt to bypass the rules of competition and use the competition compliance programme as an instrument to avoid getting caught by the competition authorities.
+Undertakings should carefully assess their market positions in the relevant product markets, and in doing so should take account of the evolving decisional practice of the Turkish Competition Board concerning those markets.
 Although market share is not the sole indicator of a dominant position, particularly in the absence of specific decisions of the board on the product markets in question, undertakings with significantly high market shares must carefully assess their commercial arrangements and decisions to minimise the risk of abuse of dominance allegations.
 Relatively standard and/or typical commercial decisions/arrangements for non-dominant undertakings might result in potential competition law allegations for dominant undertakings.
-Dominant undertakings have a 'special responsibility' not to allow their conduct to restrict competition, and the Competition Board continuously monitors the conduct of the dominant firms.
-Given that the relevant legislation sets out a non-exhaustive list of specific forms of abuse, specific commercial decisions/arrangements (particularly with relatively atypical elements) should be carefully assessed from a competition law standpoint.
+Dominant undertakings have a 'special responsibility' not to allow their conduct to restrict competition and the board continuously monitors the conduct of dominant firms.
+Given that the relevant legislation sets out a non-exhaustive list of specific forms of abuse, certain commercial decisions/arrangements (particularly with relatively atypical elements) should be carefully assessed from a competition law standpoint.

-An undertaking facing an abuse of dominance investigation should immediately consult attorneys with extensive experience of Turkish Competition Authority investigations in order to safeguard their right to defence and commence a self-compliance procedure regarding Law 4054.
-Furthermore, the commitment and settlement mechanisms also require the investigated undertakings to act in a timely manner, due to the statutory deadlines.
+An undertaking facing an abuse of dominance investigation should immediately consult attorneys with extensive experience in Turkish Competition Authority investigations in order to safeguard their right to defence and commence a self-compliance procedure regarding Law 4054.
+Furthermore, the commitment and settlement mechanisms also require investigated undertakings to act in a timely manner, due to the statutory deadlines.
+In terms of the commitment mechanism, it is clear that the objectives of quick proceedings and procedural economy have been effectively achieved, considering the Turkish Competition Board's recent decisions on commitments, in which the board decided that no fully fledged investigation was required.

+Finally, although the fate of the proposed draft amendments to Law 4054 remains unclear at this stage (see question 8.1), it would nonetheless be beneficial for undertakings operating in digital markets to closely follow developments in this regard and ensure that their internal policies and business models are fully compliant with the proposed amendments, in order to minimise the competitive concerns that may arise in the functioning of their daily business.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.